Leadership Risk and Managing Change PG (11798.1)

 Required texts

 There are no required texts for the unit (apart from those available on the library website via the unit reading list).
-However, we will return at various points to Donella Meadows' book Thinking in Systems: A Primer, and you may find it useful to have your own hard copy of the book.
+However, we will return at various points to Donella Meadows' book Thinking in Systems: A Primer, and you may find it useful to have your own copy of the book or e-book.

 Students must apply academic integrity in their learning and research activities at UC.
 This includes submitting authentic and original work for assessments and properly acknowledging any sources used.